apache/cloudstack-documentation/source/adminguide/templates/_create_linux.rst

    - **Remove SSH Keys**

-     This step is to ensure all Templated VMs do not have the same SSH keys, which would decrease the security of the machines dramatically.
+     This step is to ensure all Templated Instances do not have the same SSH keys, which would decrease the security of the machines dramatically.